 Of course, there was the terrible send at the end that got CT3 thrown out by around 50 feet, which was a rare mistake from Dino Ebel.

-Kenta Maeda then followed and was absolutely dominant, getting all five batters he faced, including two strikeouts in the 7th and 8th innings.
+Kenta Maeda then followed and was absolutely dominant in the 7th and 8th innings, getting all five batters he faced, including two strikeouts.

 While Kenta was doing his thing, the offense got him breathing room in their half of the 7th.
 Joc Pederson pinch hit for Freese and drew a walk, then Justin Turner followed with bloop behind first to put runners on the corners with one out.
 After Bellinger inexplicably was guessing with two strikes and took strike three on a fastball over the middle of the plate, thankfully Muncy stepped up and worked a 2-1 count before roping a ball into right to plate two runs and make it 4-0.